awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_credentials_console.md

 # IAM: Allows IAM users to rotate their own credentials programmatically and in the console<a name="reference_policies_examples_iam_credentials_console"></a>

-This example shows how you might create an IAM policy that allows IAM users to rotate their own access keys, signing certificates, service specific credentials, and passwords\.
+This example shows how you might create an identity\-based policy that allows IAM users to rotate their own access keys, signing certificates, service specific credentials, and passwords\.
 This policy defines permissions for programmatic and console access\.

 ```
 {